cloudflare/cloudflare-docs/content/ssl/edge-certificates/custom-certificates/renewing.md

 ## Expired certificates

 If a valid replacement is already available, Cloudflare will remove expiring custom certificates in the 24 hours before expiration.
-If no valid replacement is available, Cloudflare will remove the expiring custom certificate 30 minutes before it expires.
+If no valid replacement is available, Cloudflare will remove the expiring custom certificate 30 minutes after the certificate expires.

 Affected domains and subdomains will fall back to any other active certificate covering the hostnames on the expiring certificate.